 Please only submit a PAMS lab technical proposal in response to this Announcement; do not submit a DOE Field Work Proposal (FWP) at this time.
-The Office of Science will request FWPs via the Searchable FWP system later from those selected for funding consideration under this Announcement.
+SC will request FWPs via the Searchable FWP system later from those selected for funding consideration under this Announcement.